PRINCIPAL INVESTIGATOR

 RESEARCH ASSOCIATES

-Hi, my name is Anna, and I am the Different Minds Lab coordinator!
-I joined the DML as a research assistant part-way through my second year, in the Summer of 2022, and am currently working towards my BSc in Psychology here at UVic.
+Hi, my name is Anna, and I am the Different Minds Lab Research Coordinator!
+I joined the DML as a research assistant part-way through my second year, in the Summer of 2022, and am currently working towards my BSc Honours in Psychology here at UVic.
 My main interests in psychology often relate to implicit memory, knowledge acquisition, and changes in cognitive abilities over time/development, particularly in the later years of life.
-Currently, I am conducting two PsiZ projects investigating the development of perceptual and conceptual expertise in STEM-related domains, specifically Geology and Entomology.
-These studies explore the influence of expertise on one’s perceived categorical structure of domain-relevant items.
-In my spare time, you can find me listening to music or ethics podcasts, trying to play the guitar, or taking photos of things that catch my eye in nature.
+Much of my work in the lab has used PsiZ to study category restructuring patterns that develop as individuals acquire relevant conceptual and perceptual expertise.
+In my spare time, you can find me cycling around town, trying to play the guitar, or taking photos of things that catch my eye in nature.
 Contact: annalawrance@uvic.ca

 Eric is a current PhD student in the Cognition and Brain Sciences program at UVic, supervised by Dr. D. Stephen Lindsay.
 His primary research focuses on memory, both basic (free and cued recall) and applied (eyewitness memory, lineups, co-witness conformity).
 In collaboration with the DML, Eric is currently researching individual differences in psychological embeddings – in particular, the ways in which we can measure and represent psychological similarity spaces at the individual level, and how the structure and organizing principles of these spaces are affected by knowledge, expertise and other individual-level factors.